The roots of Sheffield Baptist Church run deep.

 Chaplestone Construction worked over the winter and a special week of services, featuring London, Ontario Evangelist Dr. Barry Moore began May 10, 1986 to open the new church building.
 Sheffield Baptist was dedicated to the Glory of God the following Sunday.

 Pastor Meade served the Lord, at Sheffield until May 2001, assisted by Assoc.
 Pastors Scott Boger, Richard Walton and Preston Mowry.
 Pastor Brent Carter was called to lead the Sheffield family, serving until 2005.
 In September of 2007 Rev. Henry Grift and his wife Debbie came to shepherd the flock and remained with us until 2012 when our dear friends Pastor Ches and Darlene McKenzie returned, and in November of 2013 Sheffield welcomed the Rev. Dr. John and Patti Donkin.
 Early in 2017 Pastor Donkin retired from the ministry and the MacKenzies returned again as our Interim Pastor.
+In mid-September we welcomed Rev. Matthew Porter and family to Sheffield.

 Whether in good times or dark days Sheffield and it's forbearers have always stood as a beacon for the Gospel and light of God’s Holy Word in our neighbourhood, our city and our world and we trust He, and you, still finds us faithful to that Great Commission.
 Praise be to God!